Updated August 31, 2020

 Like RingCentral Video, you don’t need to download an app for Zoho Meeting.
 While downloading a Zoho Meeting app on your desktop or mobile device is always an option, you won’t miss out on any major functionality if you decide to use Zoho Meeting to host or join a meeting from a browser.

-Its parent company, Zoho, is known for its wide range of products—like Zoho CRM, Zoho Desk, and Zoho Books.
+Its parent company, Zoho, is known for its wide range of products, like Zoho CRM, Zoho Desk, and Zoho Books.
 Zoho positions its video conferencing solution not just as an internal communication tool for small businesses, but also as a webinar, whiteboarding, and presentation platform they can use to interact with customers.
-This is reflected in the name of their subscription plans, listed in the pricing section below.

-UberConference comes with the standard set of features that all other video conferencing tools have (such as call scheduling and file sharing) except you can’t record a video of a screen sharing session.
+UberConference comes with the standard set of features that most other video conferencing tools have (such as call scheduling and screen sharing) except you can’t record a video of a screen sharing session.
 You can record only audio, which is a big drawback for most small business users who want to record certain video sessions to share with people who couldn’t attend the meeting.

-Which video conferencing software should small businesses go for?
+Which video conferencing software is best for small businesses?